 Which ones are proper, which ones are respectful, which ones are not.
-Many of us do need to better understand the meaning of many of some of the words related to Canadian Indigenous peoples.
+Many of us do need to better understand the meaning of many if not all the words related to the Canadian Indigenous peoples.

 Let's start with listing, describing and explaining the terms people use when referring to the "indigenous peoples who occupied North America for thousands of years before the European explorers first arrived in the 11th century".

 Let's find out about a specific vocabulary and let's discover a very interesting and very indigenous world.
 A Quebec world with ten First Nations, with Métis and with Inuit.
 In Inuktitut, Inuk is singular and Inuit is a plural noun and an adjective.